XOR97/azhar/content/articles/accessibility-checking-your-writing-on-mac-os.md

 syndicate: "false"
 ---

-Your macOS machine will read any document out loud to you.
-Did you know that?
+Did you know that your macOS machine will read any document out loud to you.
 Until only a few weeks ago, I honestly had no idea about most of the accessibility features Mac ships with.

 I found myself watching [Molly Burke](https://www.youtube.com/watch?v=TiP7aantnvE&t=248s), a partially sighted Youtuber, explain how she uses her laptop on a daily basis.
 Molly, like many, depends on a screen reader and accessibility features to do simple things that most of us take for granted, like surfing the internet.